lucapette/website/content/writing/a-review-of-metaprogramming-ruby.markdown

 ---
-categories:
+tags:
   - books
+  - ruby
 date: "2011-02-24T00:00:00Z"
 description: Published by The Pragmatic Bookshelf in 2010
 keywords: metaprogramming ruby, book, review, Paolo Perrotta
 title: A review of Metaprogramming Ruby
 ---

-I want to say it straight away: you should read this book if you haven’t done it yet.
-I’m reading a bunch of Ruby-related books and this is one of the best available on the market.
-So, in this review, I’ll try to give an overview of the book still I guess I won’t be good enough to explain how good this book is.
+I want to say it straight away: you should read this book.
+I'm reading a bunch of Ruby-related books and this is one of the best available on the market.
+So, in this review, I'll try to give an overview of the book still I guess I won’t be good enough to explain how good this book is.

 ## The book

 The aim of [Metaprogramming Ruby](http://pragprog.com/titles/ppmetr/metaprogramming-ruby) is very clear and simple.
 One of its goals is to cover all the aspects of metaprogramming related to Ruby.
 Furthermore it aims to cover some of the most interesting techniques that make Ruby so fascinating.
 The book starts with a nice introduction on the reasons why you should read it and then introduces your fellow Meta-programmer to you - Bob.
 I confess that when I met Bob for the first time I was a bit sceptical about the expedient.
 It seems a bit simplistic approach but I assure you that Paolo Perrotta has done a terrific job.
 All the examples related to Bob the meta-programmer are very intelligent and well-made.
 While reading the book you will occasionally run into interesting techniques that the author calls “spells”.
 I find it a very nice way to call them.
 This is a great idea, it helps you to understand better the entire Ruby meta-programming eco-system.

 My considerations grouped by chapter: